 Medication management: Anti-depressant medications are commonly prescribed as part of the process of fully treating one’s depressive symptoms.
 All patients are seen daily by a psychiatrist in order to ensure that the medication is working properly and to make any changes that may be required.

-Group therapy: Our inpatient treatment programs are group-focused, with a variety of groups being held daily.
+Group therapy: Our inpatient treatment is group-focused, with a variety of groups being held daily.
 Some of the topics that are covered in these groups include effective communication skills, conflict resolution, appropriate assertive behavior skills, anger management, and medication management.
-On our progressive care unit, additional groups and activities are held in order to assist in reality orientation.
+On our geriatric unit, additional groups and activities are held in order to assist in reality orientation.

 Individual therapy: Individual sessions occur on an as-needed basis for all units except our military unit where patients have a minimum of one individual therapy session each week.

 Recreational therapy occurs at least once per day and includes activities such as yoga and physical therapy.

 Daily school is provided for all of our child and adolescent patients.
 There is an onsite school room and lessons are led by our public school district’s teachers.